avdnowhere/subscriptioninvoice/README.md

 yarn
 ```

-Go to `subscriptioninvoice/client` folder and run these commands:
+Go to `subscriptioninvoice/client` folder and run this commands:

 2. Install all the necessary libraries: